NFL Week 10 Picks

 Omaha Beef indoor team offers Tim Tebow a contract

-A day after Tebow was NFL Odds cut by the New York Jets, the Beef called the office of Tebow agent Jimmy Sexton to offer a standard player contract.
+A day after Tebow was NFL Lines cut by the New York Jets, the Beef called the office of Tebow agent Jimmy Sexton to offer a standard player contract.
 Beef assistant general manager Andrew Mather said Tuesday that he doesn't expect to hear back, but he thought it was worth asking.

 The Beef's current quarterback, James McNear, has led the team to a 5-1 start.
 He's completing 70 percent of his passes and has thrown for 21 touchdowns against just two interceptions.